 Which Curriculum is Best for Nursery Schooling?

-Hint: It’s Not About the Label
+Hint: Nursery School Curriculum’s Are Not About the Label

 In primary school, curriculums are meticulously curated.
 Teachers track measurable outcomes: children produce written work, complete tasks, and progress is quantifiable.
 Worksheets, tests and grades dominate the picture.

-Nurseries in Dubai, however, work differently.
+Nursery schools, however, work differently.
 Here, progress isn’t about ticking boxes on a sheet.
 It’s observed through emotional, social, and physical development.
 Baselines might look like: “Can the child throw a ball?” or “Can they cooperate with others?”
 Nursery achievements are qualitative, not quantitative.
 Even the best curriculum only works when paired with thoughtful, attentive implementation.

 The Curriculum Label vs Implementation